ICDM-UESTC/DOSE/README.md

 ```

 ## How to train
 Before you start training, you'll need to prepare a training dataset.
 The default dataset is VOICEBANK-DEMAND dataset.
-You can **download them from [VOICEBANK-DEMAND](https://doi.org/10.7488/ds/2117) and resample it to 16k Hz**.
+You can **download them from [VOICEBANK-DEMAND](https://doi.org/10.7488/ds/2117) and resample it to 16 kHz**.
 By default, this implementation assumes the sampling steps are `35&15` steps and the sample rate of 16 kHz.
 If you need to change these value, edit [params.py](https://github.com/ICDM-UESTC/DOSE/blob/main/src/DOSE/params.py).

 We train the model via running: